Aarya0706/fraud-detection-api/README.md

 <div align="center">

-⭐ If you found this project useful, consider giving it a star.
+⭐ If you found FraudShield AI useful, consider giving the repository a star.

-Made with ❤️ by **Aarya Shirsath**
+**Made with ❤️ by Aarya Shirsath**

-B.Tech CSE • VIT Bhopal University

 </div>